Skip to main content

 You may also use over-the-counter medicines to help reduce inflammation and painful joints.
 These include common painkillers and anti-inflammatory gels and medication.
 Your pharmacist will be able to advise.

-It should also be noted that hormone replacement therapy (HRT) is widely accepted as the most effective method for managing the symptoms of menopause.
-By restoring the oestrogen levels you lose during menopause, there is strong evidence that HRT can ease menopause joint pain alongside a whole host of other symptoms.
+Remember, hormone replacement therapy (HRT) is widely accepted as the most effective method for managing the symptoms of menopause.
+By restoring the oestrogen levels you lose during menopause, there is strong evidence that HRT can ease menopause joint pain alongside a whole host of other symptoms7.

 Supplements for menopause joint pain